basementuniverse/asobi/examples/basic-free/README.md

 # Basic Game Example (Mode: Free)

-4 player game where each players take turns (in any order and at any time) guessing a number.
+4 to 6 player game where players take turns (in any order and at any time) guessing a number.
 The first player to guess correctly wins.

 ## Setup

-See [jsonpad-schema.md](../jsonpad-schema.md) for instructions on setting up JSONPad.
+See [jsonpad.md](../jsonpad.md) for instructions on setting up JSONPad.

 Install server dependencies: